lukatales/rejuvwalkthrough/chapter 1/gearencity.md

 Beating the thug in a battle will grant you (+1 Karma), a variable used to track your good deeds around Aevium.

-Hidden in the rock in the patch of grass is a *Super Potion*.
+Hidden in the rock in the patch of grass is a *Super Potion* and there's a hidden *Yellow Shard* on the top tile of the dumpster before the little girl.
 There’s also a *Red Shard* to the right of the guard blocking the station entrance in one of the flower patches of grass.

 Head all the way back toward the right to enter the next section of East Gearen City.
 We’re not even close to being done!